TheHive-Project/Cortex4py/Usage.md

 ### Model

-An analyzer is an instance of an analyzer definition, and both models share the some fields:
+An analyzer is an instance of an analyzer definition, and both models share the fields.

+An analyzer definition is represented by the following model class:

 | Field | Description | Type |
 | --------- | ----------- | ---- |